LEAD INSPECTIONS

 -

-On or after January 1, 2015, all properties built prior to 1978 must have a new lead inspection certificate at each change of occupancy.
+Starting from January 1, 2015, all properties built prior to 1978 must obtain a new lead inspection certificate at each change of occupancy.
+This is crucial to ensure that tenants are not exposed to lead paint hazards during their tenancy.

 -